Privacy Badger

 Privacy Badger Extension: An automatically learned Chrome browser extension to block invisible trackers.

 Privacy Badger Extension, a Google Chrome extension available on the Web Store platform, boasts a multitude of features.
-Developed by Electronic Frontier Foundation, this add-on, currently at version 2024.7.17, offers a versatile experience in 29 languages, with a modest size of 1.75MiB.
-The latest update to its CRX file was rolled out on 18 December 2024.
+Developed by Electronic Frontier Foundation, this add-on, currently at version 2025.1.29, offers a versatile experience in 29 languages, with a modest size of 1.85MiB.
+The latest update to its CRX file was rolled out on 30 January, 2025.
 Categorized under Privacy & Security, Privacy Badger Extension’s defining trait lies in its ability to block invisible trackers and protect privacy, allowing users to exert control over their online experiences.
 Its appeal is further heightened by its seamless integration with Chrome, presenting a user-friendly interface that garners widespread acclaim on the Google Web Store.

 The continual evolution of Privacy Badger Extension stems from user reviews, guiding the developer’s efforts to refine and enhance both design and code, ensuring a top-notch experience.
 Remarkably, Privacy Badger Extension is entirely free, embodying accessibility and innovation within the realm of browser extensions.